-The licensee evaluation to determine and/or discuss with appropriate personnel the root cause methodology considered whether a possible weakness in a safety culture could have been a root cause or a significant contributing cause of the deficiency.
-If so, also verify the consideration included at least those that the inspectors determined could reasonably have been a root cause or a significant contributing cause of the deficiency.
+The licensee evaluation should be reviewed to determine and/or discuss with appropriate personnel if the root cause methodology considered whether a possible weakness in a safety culture trait could have been a root cause or a significant contributing cause of the deficiency.
+If so, inspectors should also verify whether the consideration included at least those traits that the inspectors determined could reasonably have been a root cause or a significant contributing cause of the deficiency.

-If the licensee did not consider whether a possible weakness in a particular safety culture component could have been a root cause or a significant contributing cause of the deficiency, and if the inspectors determined that a weakness in the same component could reasonably have been a root cause or a significant contributing cause of the deficiency, then an evaluation.
+If the licensee did not consider whether a possible weakness in a particular safety culture component could have been a root cause or a significant contributing cause of the deficiency, and if the inspectors determined that a weakness in the same component could reasonably have been a root cause or a significant contributing cause of the deficiency, then an independent NRC evaluation should be performed.
 The evaluation should be extensive enough to (1) determine whether a weakness in that component actually was a root cause or a significant contributing cause of the deficiency and (2) establish the relationship between the weakness and the deficiency.
-If the evaluation shows that a weakness in a safety culture component actually was the root cause or a significant contributing cause of the deficiency, and the evaluation did not recognize that cause or contribution, and then refer to IMC 0305.
+If the inspectors’ evaluation shows that a weakness in a safety culture component actually was the root cause or a significant contributing cause of the deficiency, and the licensee’s evaluation did not recognize that cause or contribution, and then refer to IMC 0305.
 [C1]

+03.06 Corrective Actions

+In determining whether the licensee specified one or more CAPRs for each performance issue root cause, inspectors should examine for gaps between root causes and corrective actions including weakness associated with aligning corrective actions to preclude repetition with the extent-of-condition and extent-of-cause.
 The corrective actions should be clearly defined.
 Examples of corrective actions may include but are not limited to modifications, inspections, testing, process or procedure changes, and training.
 The proposed corrective actions should be reasonably achievable and should not create new or different problems.
 If the licensee determines that no corrective actions are necessary, then the basis for this decision should be documented in the evaluation and, likewise, examined.

 In differentiating CAPRs vs. non-CAPRs and separating CAPRs into planned vs. completed CAPRS, the goal is to ensure that each CAPR plan aligns with one or more root cause determinations, includes a planned implementation date, and that the date and plan are documented and integrated into the ROP follow-up inspection planning.
 Those planned CAPRs that the licensee implements and are satisfactorily inspected prior to completion of the supplemental inspection should be documented as completed CAPRs.